divstechnologydev/moveo-analytics-android/README.md

         // Initialize with your API token
         MoveoOne.getInstance().initialize("YOUR_API_KEY");

-        // Optional: Identify user (use app-specific unique identifier, not PII) MoveoOne.getInstance().identify("user_unique_id");

         // Start tracking session (must be called before any track/tick events) MoveoOne.getInstance().start("your_context_name");
     }
 }
 ```

-**Important Privacy Note**: Never use personally identifiable information (PII) as the userId.
-Instead:
-- Use application-specific unique identifiers
-- Consider using hashed or encoded values
-- Maintain a separate mapping of analytics IDs to user data in your system

 ### Setup